priyesh2/Wordpress_and_Drupal/README.md

 * Here we are using ansible playbook string method for the installation process using tags

- - We have used tags like drupal , wordpress , lamp(lamp is required for installation of both wordpress and drupal)
+ - We have used tags like drupal , wordpress , stack (stack is required for installation of both wordpress and drupal)

    drupal - for druapl installation

    wordpress - for wordpress installation

-   lamp - for installing nginx,php-fpm and ubuntu
+   stack - for installing nginx,php-fpm and ubuntu

 * FOR INSTALLING NGINX ,MARIADB AND PHP_FPM

-  cmd : ansible-playbook -i hosts combined.yml --tag=lamp
+  cmd : ansible-playbook -i hosts combined.yml --tag=stack

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-   cmd : ansible-playbook -i hosts combined.yml --tag=lamp,wordpress
+   cmd : ansible-playbook -i hosts combined.yml --tag=stack,wordpress

 * FOR WORDPRESS INSTALLTAION run the playbook as below

-  cmd : ansible-playbook -i hosts combined.yml --tag=lamp,drupal
+  cmd : ansible-playbook -i hosts combined.yml --tag=stack,drupal

 * I have configured the DNS Records in route53
  -- Domains i have used